 Introduction.

-Olympus recognized this in the 1990s and added more core elements to its strategy.
-They introduced the first version of the Color and Creative Photography concept with the E-30, and the original OMD EM5 was the first Olympus camera with the LIVE COMP feature.
-This was also the first Computational Feature from Olympus.
-Interestingly, competitors and reviewers ignored this development until more recently.
-The OMD EM-5 II and the Pen-F introduced the next generation of this strategy.
+Olympus recognized this trend in the 1990s and decided to add another core element to Olympus cameras.
+They introduced the Color and Creative Photography concept with the E-30, and the original EM5 was the first OM-D camera with creative and computational features.
+Most competitors and reviewers ignored this new element or value-creation step until more recently.
+Olympus introduced the highest level or iteration of this Color and Creative concept with the Pen F.

 It all started with this camera in 2015.
 They continue to deliver exceptional value and can be found for less than $400.